the-dilo/micrometre-software-development-stack/README.md

-Ubuntu 16.04  with the editors,  and environments for software development on Mobile devices, Servers, Personal Computers and more.
-Linux distro (Ubuntu) and the necessary tools to start experimenting with:
+Ubuntu 16.04  with the editors,  and environments for software development on Linux distro (Ubuntu) and the necessary tools to start experimenting with:
 BDD with Automation Testing Frameworks
 Performing automated tests with the included web browsers using the following environment frameworks: